twitscrape/twitscrape/README.md

 The `@cli.command` decorator uses the name and type signatures of the functions it wraps to automatically generate CLI docs accessible via `--help`.

+### HTTP API

+The HTTP API logic is defined in `twitscrape/app.py` and starts a second process for scraping the tweets, which it communicates with via a pipe.
+The design choice of using a separate process was due to the chosen tor library not supporting asyncio, and as such using at least a separate thread is prefered, the choice of using a separate process is due to the ability for Python to kill a process on termination, but not easily a thread.

 ## Assumptions